COSC3020/graph-representations-jataylor111/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## My Runtime Analysis

+Since this is just running through and moving each value of the matrix to the list it should have a complexity of
+$\theta(V^2)$ since it only cares about the vertices and doesn't care about the edges what so ever.  it is $V^2$ because there are 2 loops that it must run through.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and